bestape/heroku.node.js-uriForward/README.md

 # smart url forward for heroku
 ## why
-To forward from one domain to the next.
+To forward from one domain to the next:

-For instance, forward `<APP_NAME>.herokuapp.com/<DYNDATA_DESTINATION_URL>` to `<DESTINATION_URL>`.
+* `<APP_NAME>.herokuapp.com/<URL_PATH_AFTER_FIRST_/>` to `<DESTINATION_URL>`.

 ## about
-This webapp is designed to use the benifits of: (1) a heroku server; and (2) a personally controlled server configured with [.0.sh](http://0.sh.bestape.net).
+This webapp is designed to use the benifits of: (q) a personally controlled server configured with [.0.sh](http://0.sh.bestape.net); and (2) a heroku server.
 It follows Unix philosophy's [Rule of Separation](https://en.wikipedia.org/wiki/Unix_philosophy#Eric_Raymond.E2.80.99s_17_Unix_Rules).

-The personally controlled server's primary job is to host a small JSON file on the web.
-The JSON file is what the user manually edits on a going forward basis to modify the app's setting.
+The personally controlled server's primary job is to host the `dynDns/data.json` file on the Web. `dynDns/data.json` is what the user manually edits on a going forward basis to modify the webapp's setting.
 This system is the front-end interface.

-The heroku server's primary job is to host the back-end engine.
+The heroku server's primary job is to be the system that hosts the back-end engine.

 ##setup
 On a personally controlled server (e.g. an [EC2](https://aws.amazon.com/ec2) instance):